 Northern water snakes are common throughout their range, including Maryland.
 However, in Maryland they and all native snakes are protected by the Nongame and Endangered Species Conservation Act.
 This means that native Maryland snakes cannot be killed, possessed, bred, or sold without first acquiring the proper permit from the Department of Natural Resources.
-Additionally, according to the Maryland DNR website, Maryland requires a Captive Reptile and Amphibian Permit for the possession, breeding, and sale of native reptiles and amphibians in the state.
+Additionally, Maryland requires a Captive Reptile and Amphibian Permit for the possession, breeding, and sale of native reptiles and amphibians in the state.

 - Kingdom: Animalia

 - Phylum: Chordata

 - Family: Colubridae